Pevco Atlas

 In the past, Pevco offered a UI that users could deeply customize.
 However, this made customer service difficult, as agents would need to familiarize themselves with a specific user’s setup before even beginning to work on the issue.
 Customization would need to strike a practical balance between the two competing needs.

-Choosing a vertical or a horizontal view.
+2. Choose a vertical or a horizontal view.
 The user could opt to rotate the screen to show the information in a tall, narrow format or a short, broad format.
 The information displayed would reorient accordingly, making some tasks easier to accomplish in one vs the other format.

 THE CHALLENGE: